HewlettPackard/networking-oneview/README.rst

 The diagram below provides an overview of how Neutron and OneView will interact using the Neutron-OneView Mechanism Driver.
-OneView Mechanism Driver uses the python-oneviewclient to provide communication between Neutron and OneView through OneView's Rest API.
+OneView Mechanism Driver uses HPE Oneview SDK for Python to provide communication between Neutron and OneView through OneView's REST API.

 Flows: